sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 ## Parallel Tips & Tricks

 If you are using `-Parallel` with the newer runspaces feature in PowerShell 7 or greater, then long running operations such as queries or operations that take a while might be difficult to track progress on.
-In my case, I wanted to be able to see the progress for build process running in parallel and found using the synchronized hashtable I was able to do this.
+In my case, I wanted to be able to see the progress for build process running in parallel and found using synchronized hashtable I was able to do this.

 ```powershell
 $hash = [hashtable]::Synchronized(@{})